LukeEcomod/SOCFramework/README.md

 Copy *y07_subroutine.so* and *yassofortran.so* to SOCFramework.

 ## Create Python virtual environment for LukeWeather
-To create Python virtual environment (in current directory) type in terminal:
+To create Python virtual environment (in current directory) type in terminal[^venv]:

 	python -m venv lukeweather